Lightfoot warns city could go back to Phase 3 if coronavirus cases continue to increase

 “We are dangerously close to going back to a dangerous state of conditions,” Lightfoot said.

+The largest driver right now is the white population in the Lincoln Park neighborhood.
+But the city emphasis the increase in that age range is across the city and across all races and ethnicities.
+This is also the age group most likely hitting the bars and restaurants more, and possibly not taking the right precautions like wearing a mask and social distancing.

-““If we continue to see this uptick in cases we are going to have no choice but to go back into phase three,” she said.
+“If we continue to see this uptick in cases we are going to have no choice but to go back into Phase 3,” she said.
 “That means shutting businesses down.
 That means imposing more restrictions on your mobility.”

+The city has already shut down and cited some bars and restaurants for not following the rules on things like capacity limits.

 Lightfoot reiterated the importance of wearing masks and social distancing as well as minimizing the number of people at gatherings.